Get the latest from TODAY

 “People stare at you.
 And sometimes I look at old photos of myself and I get sad.
 I wish I could look like that,” she said.
 “But, these scars show how much I wanted to live.”

 She finished radiation in August 2015.
-Several months later doctors found more cancer under her eye, beside her nose, and on her top lip and had to remove those tumors.
-Then in August 2016, doctors found that the cancer spread into her mouth.
+Several months later doctors found more cancer under her eye, beside her nose and on her top lip, and had to remove those tumors.
+In August 2016, doctors found that the cancer spread into her mouth.

 “It kept coming back,” she said.
 “It had metastasized not only into the oral cavity but all the way into the left side of my upper jaw.
 It was in my teeth and hard pallet."

-While Dotson sometimes feels overwhelmed by her three-year battle and recovery from cancer, she felt it was important to raise awareness about skin cancer.
+By sharing her story, Dotson hopes to raise awareness about skin cancer.
 People often think she got cancer from tanning, but she's never tanned.
-Or they think that cancer can’t happen to them or if it does they won’t die from it.
+Or they think that cancer can’t happen to them, or if it does, they won’t die from it.

 Dotson’s also speaking out to bolster her self-confidence.
-After undergoing 30 different procedures that changed the face she knew for 25 years, she’s learning to accept how she looks now.
+After undergoing more than 30 different procedures that changed the face she knew for decades, she’s learning to accept how she looks now.

 “I want the life I had before cancer but that is never going to happen.
 I am a different person,” she said.
 “I have no control over my body but I can still keep my spirit.
 I can fight it.”